Premises Liability Lawyer in Chicago, IL

 - Mr. Smith was co-lead counsel in the 69 W. Washington fire case in Chicago.
 He helped achieve a $95 million settlement on behalf of several people trapped in the building and stairwell during the fire.

-- Mr. Smith achieved an award of over $5 million for a client who was hurt in an electrical explosion / fire at the Neiman Marcus store in Northbrook.
+- Mr. Smith achieved an award of over $5 million for a client who was hurt in an electrical explosion and fire at the Neiman Marcus store in Northbrook.

-- Joseph Power obtained $9 Million for his minor client after he was struck by a train.
+- Attorney Joseph Power obtained $9 million for his minor client after he was struck by a train.